As of 12/20/2024

 How to Pick Stocks: One Approach

-Another method is to bottom fish.
 Look at stocks grouped by industry.
-If you find a stock making a new yearly low but it is the only one in the industry doing so, then stay away from it.
+If you find a stock making a new yearly low, but it is the only one in the industry doing so, then stay away from it.
 Chances are it is a dog, a stock that may stay down for a long time while the others soar.
 Clearly, there is something wrong with the stock or else it would not be trading near the yearly low.

 Look for entire industries that are weak.
 Then find a compelling situation within that industry.
 Take your time before you buy.
 Weak stocks have a tendency to get weaker and make new lows.
-When the bottom comes, price will make an ugly double bottom.
+When the bottom comes, price often forms an ugly double bottom.
 The other stocks in the industry will be showing higher lows, too.
 If so, that might be the time to start nibbling.
 Price might still collapse, so be careful.
 Over the long term, a year or two, you will be buying near the bottom and setting yourself up for the double, triple, or better.

 Buying an industry that is doing poorly takes courage.
 It is a dangerous play, but one that can lead to large profits over the long term.